top of page

 Cutting across central Kansas, the Flint Hills is home to the vast majority of the last remnants of an endangered ecosystem, the tallgrass prairie.
 Established millions of years ago after an inland sea, that once covered the landscape, receded.
 Leaving behind a hardy, calcium-rich grassland encrusted with limestone and shale.
 Travel the backroads to see (and photograph) some of the best sunsets in Kansas.

-Black horse standing in green pasture
+a black horse stands in a green pasture

 0015-lr.jpg